 Open your heart and home to animals too young or too sick to be adopted by becoming a foster family.
 Raise or nurse to health kittens, cats, puppies and dogs and then bring them back to Animal Services so they can find forever homes.

-If you'd like to be part of this rewarding program, fill out the foster application here and click submit to electronically send us this form.
-If you'd prefer to fill it out by hand, select print, then fax it to 352-671-8717 or bring it in to the Animal Center (5701 SE 66th St., Ocala) during regular business hours (Tuesday-Friday, 10 a.m. to 5:30 p.m. and Saturday, 10 a.m. to 5 p.m.).
+If you'd like to be part of this rewarding program, fill out the foster application and submit electronically to us!
+If you'd prefer to fill it out by hand, select print, then fax it to 352-671-8717,or bring it in to the Animal Center (5701 SE 66th St., Ocala) during regular business hours (Tuesday-Friday, 10 a.m. to 5:30 p.m. and Saturday, 10 a.m. to 5 p.m.).